Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 ### Dependency Management

 UV best with its --check and lock features. uv.lock will pin everything down.

+This might be done in CI/CD

+We can use Tox to run tests across Python versions.

 ## CI/CD Pipeline (GitHub Actions)